 We try to make the interviews (which could be conducted by one, two or more tutors) as friendly as possible – we often get really encouraging feedback from our students on their experience at interview here.

 The aim of our interviews is not to catch people out, nor simply to test the extent of their factual knowledge.
 They are designed to see how people think and react, and to test motivation and determination.
 As well as trying to identify those who would do well at Oxford, their aim is to ensure that the Oxford course is the right one for the applicant.
 We would certainly expect that you had your reasons for applying for a particular course well worked out, though you may of course also have thought of questions you would want to ask us.

 Towards the end of November or in early December you will receive an email indicating whether or not you have been invited for interview.
-Interviews for shortlisted candidates will take place in the fortnight beginning Sunday 2 December 2018.
 Please see the University website for the anticipated interview timetable.

 After attending the interview, you will receive a letter via email and post in January informing you whether or not you have been successful.
 If you have been successful, this letter will include the conditions of any offer.
 The offer may specify that you need to achieve certain grades in particular subjects at a particular level and may include the need to meet the University English Language requirements.

 In August, once all of the relevant examination results have been published, we will confirm your place if you have met the conditions of your offer.

 If you have not achieved the required grades, we will let you know whether we are still able to offer you a place.